blablabliam/ZapCapture/README.md

 * Quality of Life Features
  * requirements.txt ✔️
  * Graphics overhaul for less ugly interface ✔️
+ * Multithreading for faster processing speed ✔️
+ * Progress bar ✔️
  * Auto-Threshold button to set the threshold on new videos
- * Multithreading for faster processing speed
  * Error handling to give feedback during analysis
+ * Signed files for security